Skip to site content

 About The Author

 Alisa Wamble is an Assistant Vice President in SVMIC’s Claims Department.
 She received her Bachelor of Business Administration degree and her Juris Doctor degree from the University of Memphis.
 After law school, Ms. Wamble did an internship in the Legal Services Office at the United Nations in Vienna, Austria.
 She subsequently worked at the Tennessee Attorney General’s office and for an automobile liability insurer before coming to SVMIC.
-Ms. Wamble has enjoyed assisting physicians, administrators, defense attorneys, and fellow claims attorneys for almost twenty years in various roles within SVMIC’s Claims Department.
+Ms. Wamble has enjoyed assisting physicians, administrators, defense attorneys, and fellow claims attorneys for 27 years in various roles within SVMIC’s Claims Department.

 The contents of The Sentinel are intended for educational/informational purposes only and do not constitute legal advice.
 Policyholders are urged to consult with their personal attorney for legal advice, as specific legal requirements may vary from state to state and/or change over time.